-• Rank suitable proposals based on the ranking criteria.
+Evaluate suitable proposals based on the ranking criteria.

 Note: No proposal will be awarded Croí Cónaithe (Cities) funding or contracts arising from Stage One and/or Stage Two processes.
+As the scheme is an activation measure, it is expected that proposals will be able to enter into contracts promptly without delay.

-The Croí Cónaithe (Cities) fund is the subject of an application in respect of State Aid to EU DG Competition.
-Subject to the provisions of Section 5.1 in relation to contract awards, no contract will be awarded under Croí Cónaithe (Cities) until it has been confirmed that the scheme is compatible with Article 107(3)(c) of the Treaty on the Functioning of the European Union (TFEU) (State Aid Approval).
+The Croí Cónaithe (Cities) fund has been assessed as being compatible with Article 107(3)(c) of the Treaty on the Functioning of the European Union (TFEU) (State Aid Approval).

-Subject to State Aid Approval and Ministerial approval, proposals which are assessed as suitable after Stage One will be ranked in accordance with the criteria set out in Section 9.2.
+Subject to Ministerial approval, proposals which are assessed as suitable after Stage One will be ranked in accordance with the criteria set out in Section 9.2.
 Proposals received for each of the five cities (Dublin, Cork, Galway, Limerick and Waterford) will be ranked separately within each city.
-This will result in five separately ranked lists of suitable proposals.
+This will result in five separately ranked lists of suitable proposals6.